Blog · Review Essay · Last reviewed June 25, 2026

 Hayles separates cognition from reflective thought.
 Consciousness is slow, narrating, selective, and self-centered.
 It can deliberate, tell stories, make reasons explicit, and connect experience to language.
 But it cannot process every signal, bodily state, environmental change, habit, threat, cue, or pattern that makes deliberate action possible.

 The distinction is useful in AI debates because it keeps two claims apart.
 A system can have real cognitive effects without deserving moral status as a conscious being.
-A model, recommender, drone, trading algorithm, routing system, or workplace dashboard can perceive patterns, rank options, trigger action, and reshape human conduct without having an inner life.
+A model, recommender, drone, trading algorithm, routing system, or workplace dashboard can classify patterns, rank options, trigger action, and reshape human conduct without having an inner life.
 The absence of consciousness does not mean the absence of power.

 Cognitive Assemblages